Nimmagadda-Greeshma/DATA/README.md

 # DATA

-A repository for few projects i have done ranging from Beginner to Advanced..
-Hope you will enjoy it
+A repository for few projects i have done ranging from Beginner to Advanced complied in one place  Hope you will enjoy it